Development application types

 - Brisbane City Plan 2014 interactive mapping tool.

 A code development application is assessed against the codes identified for the use within City Plan.
 These codes can include use codes, prescribed secondary codes, overlay codes and neighbourhood plan codes.
 This type of application can be assessed relatively quickly and does not require public notification.
-Where a self-assessable development does not meet one or more of the acceptable outcomes of the relevant code, a code application is triggered.
-The application will only need to address the aspects of development that do not meet the self-assessable requirements.
+Where an accepted development, subject to requirements does not meet one or more of the acceptable outcomes of the relevant code, a code application is triggered.
+The application will only need to address the aspects of development that do not meet the accepted development requirements.

 An impact assessable development application is for development that must be assessed against all identified codes and City Plan as a whole to the extent relevant.
 This is to ensure that identified development impacts are addressed.
 These applications must be publicly notified to take into account the community's views.